sogaiu/tree-sitter-clojure/doc/what-and-why.md

 The order of the following files and directories is alphabetical and not meant to reflect relative importance.

+* `bb.edn` - this file is a sort of convenience to allow execution of Babashka tasks for real-world code testing directly from the tree-sitter-clojure directory; see `ts-clojure` below as well.

 * `CHANGELOG.md` - this file contains a changelog.

 * `COPYING.txt` - this file contains license information for the